hajigul/Revised_Implementation_ShallowBKGC/README.md

 # Revised_Implementation_ShallowBKGC

-This repository contains an enhanced implementation of ShallowBKGC (Shallow Knowledge Graph Completion) that combines:
+This repository contains an enhanced implementation of ShallowBKGC

 ##  Performance Metrics